Git-zer0/TTV_JumpSync/README.md

 ## 💻 Step 2: Installation on PC
 1. Install the **Tampermonkey** extension.
-2. Click the **"Raw"** button at the top right of this repo to install the script.
+2. Click on **TwitchJumpSync.user.py** in the list above then click on **"Raw"** button at the top right to install the script in Tampermonley.
 3. Go to Twitch, a configuration window will appear: paste your Firebase codes and save.

 ## 📱 Step 3: Installation on Android (Tablet/Mobile)